Glengarry Fencibles Trust

 …to promote the preservation, restoration and re-use of the Bishop’s House of Glengarry

 The 1808 stone house was built as the home of Rev. Alexander Macdonell, a major figure in early Ontario history, parish priest of St. Raphael’s from 1804 to 1815 and later the first bishop of Ontario.
-Rev. Macdonell established the College of Iona in the Bishop’s House, the first college in Ontario.
+Rev. Macdonell established the College of Iona in this house in 1817, the first college in Ontario.
 The Bishop’s House is across the road from the celebrated National Historic Site, the Ruins of St. Raphael’s, the towering walls of the former St. Raphael’s Church, built by Rev. Macdonell 1815-1821, lost to fire in 1970 and subsequently stabilized and preserved.

 The Glengarry Fencibles Trust, initially the Bishop’s House Committee, has campaigned for the preservation and re-use of the Bishop’s House since 2004.
 It has done repairs and maintenance on the building, commissioned studies and reports, and led public support for the building.
-The Bishop’s House, owned by the Diocese of Alexandria-Cornwall since 1890, is adjacent to property owned by the Catholic District School Board of Eastern Ontario.
-In April 2015, the diocese applied to the Municipality of South Glengarry to demolish the Bishop’s House, which South Glengarry municipal council unanimously rejected.
+In April 2015, the Diocese of Alexandria-Cornwall applied to the Municipality of South Glengarry to demolish the Bishop’s House, which South Glengarry municipal council unanimously rejected.
 In August 2015, The Glengarry Fencibles Trust acquired the Bishop’s House and in March 2016, took possession.
 By then, the Trust had been able to raise $100,000 for a cost-sharing grant with Parks Canada for buildings under threat on national historic sites.
-With the resulting $200,000 work began in January, 2017 on a new roof.
+With the resulting $200,000 work began in January, 2017 on a new modified-bituminous roof.

 Brenda Baxter – President, Summerstown